 Megan Long

-I would describe myself as a supportive, encouraging therapist, and I enjoy helping children, parents, and families develop skills to help reduce anxiety, improve relationships, and navigate life transitions.
+I enjoy helping children and families develop skills to help reduce anxiety, improve relationships, and navigate life transitions.
 I often empower clients to develop the skills necessary to self-regulate, set and achieve goals, and improve self-esteem.

 Dana Abisamra

-I would describe myself as empathetic and engaging.
 I enjoy helping children, teens, and their families develop skills and providing them with tools to help them grow.
-I believe in empowering clients to help them work through their anxiety, improve self-esteem, and adapt to major life changes.
-My goal is to help my client build the self-confidence and learn skills to deal with change and conquer challenging situations.
+I believe in empowering clients and to help them work through their concerns, improve self-esteem, and adapt to major life changes.

 Ellie Harrison